Finding Award Space: A Guide to Lock Down Availability with Miles

 Looking at American Airlines’ award chart, you can see that a one-way flight to Europe will cost you 30,000 AA Miles.
 However, this same flight will cost 22,500 if you head across the Atlantic during the off-season.

-It’s different for Delta, which pulled its public award chart years ago and now uses a variable award system with 8-plus tiers of pricing.
+It’s different for Delta, which pulled its public award chart years ago and now uses a variable award system with unpredictable and ever-changing pricing.
 The key with Delta is using its calendar view as you search for award flights.
 Use the “flexible days” search function on Delta.com, then look for 5 weeks of availability.